nathancarter/gap-pkg-groupexplorer/to-do-list.md

 some of the items below before releasing the first version.

  * Ask others to check your work.
+ * Add an option to the "more" parameter of `ExploreGroup` that tells it to just return the record it creates rather than calling `CreateVisualization` on it, so that we can add much more thorough testing of the package.
+Then add that testing.
  * When testing complete, run ReleaseTools to generate the first release.

 ## Related Group Explorer updates